Gorgias Views: A complete guide to mastering your helpdesk

 Organize with Gorgias Views, automate with AI

-Gorgias Views are a fantastic starting point for any support team trying to tame a chaotic helpdesk.
+Gorgias Views are a fantastic starting point for any support team trying to tame a busy helpdesk.
 By setting up smart, targeted Views, you can build workflows that help your agents focus on the right tickets at the right time.

 Ready to go beyond just sorting tickets?
 See how eesel AI can work with your existing Gorgias setup to handle frontline support.
 You can get it live in minutes and free up your team to focus on the customers who need a human touch.